Wayne Frederick (footballer): Club career

 At the 2024 MLS SuperDraft, Frederick was selected in the first round (second overall) by the Colorado Rapids.
 In January 2024, he signed a three-year contract with the club, with a club option for 2027.
 He also spent time on loan with the second team, Colorado Rapids 2, making his debut on March 17 in an MLS Next Pro match against St. Louis City 2, recording his first assist on March 22 in a 2024 U.S. Open Cup match in a 3–0 victory over Azteca FC.
 He made his Major League Soccer debut with the first team on April 13 against the San Jose Earthquakes.

 International career

 Born in the United States, Frederick is Trinidadian descent and holds dual-citizenship.
 In April 2020, Frederick was invited to a training camp with the Trinidad and Tobago U20.
 On 17 December 2024, he debuted with the senior Trinidad and Tobago national team in a friendly 3–1 loss to Saudi Arabia.

+International goals

+Scores and results list Trinidad and Tobago's goal tally first, score column indicates score after each Frederick goal.